Reporting a car crash can be one of the most important steps to take after a wreck happens.

 - Don’t make any statements or assertions about the extent or severity of your injuries.
 Instead, seek medical attention so a physician can properly diagnose your crash injuries.

+If you were involved in a car wreck and need helpful, clear legal advice regarding your potential auto accident claim, we invite you to contact our Fort Wayne car accident lawyers.
 Experienced and dedicated, our attorneys have been effectively representing accident victims and families for more than 20 years.
 This has endowed us with the skills and knowledge necessary to protect our clients’ rights while helping them successfully resolve their claims.